Travis Barker: Plane crash (2008)

+Relationships and family

 Barker's first marriage, to Melissa Kennedy, lasted nine months until he filed for divorce in August 2002.
-He later married actress and Miss USA 1995 titleholder Shanna Moakler on October 30, 2004.
+He later married actress and Miss USA 1995 first runner-up titleholder, Shanna Moakler, on October 30, 2004.
 The couple had a The Nightmare Before Christmas goth-style ceremony held on the eve of Halloween.
-Barker and Moakler have two children together, a son born in 2003, and a daughter born in 2005.
-Barker also remains close with his stepdaughter, Moakler's daughter with ex-fiancé, boxer Oscar De La Hoya.
+Barker and Moakler have two children together, a son, Landon Barker, born in 2003, and a daughter, Alabama, born in 2005.
+Barker also remains extremely close with his stepdaughter Atiana, Moakler's daughter with ex-fiancé, boxer Oscar De La Hoya; who appears regularly on The Kardashians where she is referred to as Barker's "daughter".
 The family appeared in a reality television series, Meet the Barkers, which aired on MTV from 2005 to 2006.

 On August 8, 2006, Barker filed for divorce from Moakler after nearly two years of marriage.
 The divorce was made public as each used their MySpace pages to air their feelings on the matter.
 Despite their pending divorce, reports surfaced in early 2007 that Barker and Moakler were "quietly trying to give it another go" as they were reportedly seen autographing a fan's book, with a heart around their names.
 In March 2007, Moakler told People magazine that she and Barker (still married) were back together, but denied that she was pregnant.
 This came after the couple were publicly affectionate at a surprise birthday Barker threw for his wife in Miami.
 People later reported that the couple had separated again; no reason was given for the split.
 Barker and Moakler were seen together at the 2007 MTV Video Music Awards kissing and holding hands.
 However, on February 11, 2008, the couple's divorce was finalized.